LukeGrahamLandry/franca/devlog.md

   pairs but only 18 key types and almost everything only cares about the key type, so value can just be treated as an opaque blob of bytes.
 - 926ms

+---

+currently baked values deduplicate when you reach the same address from multiple places so you can have cycles, but only when you only point to the start of an object. i need to allow internal pointers so you could have a slice of things that have pointers to other elements of the slice and have them retain thier relationship in memory through the bake so you can still access the slice as a whole. so i need to be able to look up any address inside an object and get the outer object so that reference can become a relocation with an addend. so the current hashmap of pointers doesn't work. instead track pages of memory and range of allocations in each page so the keys are `[]u8` instead of `*u8` and you can nagivage spatially efficently.
+- bit of extra hassle when an allocation spans multiple pages but that won't happen too often.
+- still not handling the case where you see an internal pointer before the larger allocation and have to like go back and unbake it. not sure what to do about that. maybe pre-register all the memory i create in comptime code so you know the types? but that sounds slow. anyway the old system couldn't do that either so what i have now is already much better.
+- 935ms, but i kept the old version with the hashmaps too so i can toggle between PageMap and OldPageMap and that doesn't make it fast again. so maybe my old measurement just got super lucky somehow. idk, but im satisfied the page tracking isn't meaningfully slower.

 ## (Jun 30)